T-Py-T/Carla_RL/model-serving/deploy/README.md

 ## What Gets Tested

-The `scripts/cluster_validation.py` runs comprehensive tests:
+The `scripts/cluster_validation.py` runs full tests:

-- ✅ Service health and availability
+- Service health and availability
-- ✅ Model metadata and configuration
+- Model metadata and configuration
-- ✅ Single and batch predictions
+- Single and batch predictions
-- ✅ Performance and latency
+- Performance and latency
-- ✅ Error handling
+- Error handling
-- ✅ Concurrent request handling
+- Concurrent request handling
-- ✅ Metrics endpoint
+- Metrics endpoint

 ## Results

 Tests output a summary and optionally save detailed results to JSON for analysis.

-**That's it!** The Makefile handles all the complexity. 🎯
+**That's it!** The Makefile handles all the complexity.